MITHaystack/HOPS/doc/reference/source/hops4/developer_guide/adding_operators.rst

 be constructed, configured, and registered with the MHO_OperatorToolbox.

-The operator must be a C++ class inheriting from an operator base class, and the builder must be a C++ class inheriting from MHO_OperatorBuilder.
-You will need both the operator and the operator builder (along with a JSON format descriptor to trigger it from the control file).
-The operator build must be registered with the MHO_OperatorBuilderManager.
+The operator must be a C++ class inheriting from an operator base class, and the builder must be a C++ class inheriting from ``MHO_OperatorBuilder``.
+You will need both the operator and the operator builder, plus a JSON format descriptor to trigger it from the control file.
+The builder must be registered with ``MHO_OperatorBuilderManager``.

 STEP 4.1 - Choose the operator base class
 ------------------------------------------